AdobeDocs/adobeio-console/projects-template.md

 ## Approval

-Once you have finished developing your project, you can begin the submission process.
+Once you have finished developing your project, you can begin the approval process to publish your app to production.
 For more information, please read the [guide on project approval](approval.md).